 A local IT company has increased the online security of its customer base across the province amidst fears of a heightened risk of cyber-attacks from Russia following political events this week.

 Outsource Solutions, which is headquartered in Antrim this morning, advised customers that internet traffic including website visits and emails would be blocked between Russia and its customer accounts in the UK – unless there were specific legitimate business reasons for the channels to remain open.

 Terry Moore, founder and CEO of Outsource, said the risk of cyber-attacks from Russian based hackers could increase significantly as diplomatic relations between the UK and the Eastern giant deteriorate.

-“Whilst no IT company can offer 100% certainty that a system will remain totally secure at all times our team of IT specialists who are amongst the best in the business guarantee that – even if the event of a successful cyber-attack – our customers can rest assured the will be able to fully recover their data.
+“Whilst no IT company can offer 100% certainty that a system will remain totally secure at all times our team of IT specialists who are amongst the best in the business guarantee that – even in the event of a successful cyber-attack – our customers can rest assured they will be able to fully recover their data.

 “The decision to halt traffic between our customers and Russian-based IP addresses is purely precautionary but we feel it is sensible and pragmatic given the current unfolding situation.
 Of course, any customer who does not want this enhanced security protection can contact us directly to have this upgrade removed.”